MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/network.md

 #### Stalled

 Time spent waiting for an available network connection in the request queue.
-Microsoft Edge allows a maximum of ## simultaneous connections per hostname.
+For HTTP 1.0/1.1, Microsoft Edge allows a maximum of six (6) simultaneous TCP connections per hostname.

 #### Resolving (DNS)